-When we use a cache-affinity scheduling algorithm (Figure 10 and 11), we have again a certain reduction of the classical misses and a slight reduction of coherence related operations.
-All the three protocol take a little advantage from this, and PSCR continues to deliver the best performance (Figure 12).
+In other experiments not reported here, we used a cacheaffinity scheduling algorithm.
+We have again a certain reduction of the classical misses and a slight reduction of coherence related operations.
+All the three protocol take a little advantage from this, and PSCR continues to deliver the best performance.
 However, as shown in [9], cache affinity is not effective in every load conditions.